Alvida: Last Episode

 Rameez is at his house.
 He is remembering his childhood when his father used to suspect his wife and used to blame that she had an affair with his boss and then used to beat her with a belt and this is shown the cause for his behaviour.
 Hadi and Haya's Taya (Hadi's father) are seen discussing the situation which Haya is facing.
 Hadi goes to Haya's room and starts talking to her about their past and how they used to be some time ago.
-Haya is on the bed and hadi is on the floor talking when they tirelessly fall asleep.
+Haya is on the bed and Hadi is on the floor talking when they tirelessly fall asleep.
 Haya suddenly wakes up and sees Rameez in front of her.
 Rameez has a pistol in his hand and is pointing it towards Hadi.
 Haya cries while Rameez orders her to quietly come with him or he will shoot Hadi.
-She agrees while leaving unnoticed Hadi sleep.
+She agrees while leaving unnoticed Hadi asleep.
 Rameez takes Haya to his house and tells his childhood story to Haya.
 He takes off his belt and moves towards Haya.
 Hadi wakes up and finds out that Rameez has taken Haya and tells her mother who is shocked.
 He sits in the car and starts driving to Rameez's house.
 Meanwhile, Haya is shown running away from Rameez and he shouts at her and catches her.
 He grabs her firmly and says that she is impure and she was a treacherous wife and pushes her with a great force and she falls on the floor.
 Hadi reaches the building.
 He reaches the house but the door is locked.
 He starts opening it.
 Rameez is horrified and locks himself in the room.
 Hadi opens the door and finds Haya on the floor shredded in blood in an extremely critical condition.
 He takes her to the hospital.
 All the family members arrive at the hospital and they start praying for Haya's health.
 It is found that Haya's child has died in the womb and she is suffering from excessive bleeding and needs blood.
 Hadi operates her after some hesitation as he thinks that just like his surgery killed his ex-wife Uroosa, same will happen to Haya.
 After the operation, Haya's pulse is declining.
 Hadi cries in front of her.
 Haya's pulse stops!
 Hadi is shocked.
 But her pulse revives and she starts breathing.
 She moves to her house where she finds Hadi is moving to South Africa.
 She asks him to not leave her and finally declares her love for him.
-Hadi is satisfied and promises Haya for a more happy and peaceful life ahead and they decide marry and to live happy life with Saadi (Uroosa and Hadi's son).
-They start laughing and as the soundtrack plays the series ends with Hadi and Haya hand in hand showing that how true love can never fail.
+Hadi is satisfied and promises Haya for a more happy and peaceful life ahead and they decide to get married and live a happy life with Saadi (Uroosa and Hadi's son).
+They start laughing and as the soundtrack plays the series ends with Hadi and Haya hand in hand showing how true love can never fail.